-David Dane is an internationally recognized artist, known for painting ethereal, atmospheric depictions of the Norfolk Broads.
+David is an internationally recognised artist, known for painting ethereal, atmospheric depictions of the Norfolk Broads.
 He grew up in Norfolk and pursued his love for his environment through his profession of painting.
 He is active in the protection of the Norfolk Broads and the wildlife that resides within it.

 Growing up in Norfolk